|Founded||Founded in 1959 by Cortez in or near West Town West Town: Wicker Park|

 |Primary ethnicities||Latino (Puerto Rican)|

-Somewhere in the 1970s the Spanish Lords established a group of young members called “Future Spanish Lords.”
-In 1978 the Spanish Lords were allied with the “Unknowns Players and Kings” or “UPK” alliance that was an alliance created by the Insane Unknowns, Latin Kings and Chicago Players.
-Spanish Lords and Warlords were able to be loosely connected to this alliance.
-Later in that year, the Spanish Lords were allowed to join the People Nation alliance because they were really close to Latin Kings and Insane Unknowns.
+Somewhere in the 1970s the Spanish Lords established a group of young members called “Future Spanish Lords” that was ran by “Flaco” in the Bucktown area.
+Later in the year 1978, the Spanish Lords were allowed to join the People Nation alliance because they were really close to Latin Kings and Insane Unknowns.
 Over time the Spanish Lords developed a deep hate for Latin Disciples and Disciples became their arch enemies.
-In 1979 Curky died then “Rico” took over the organization.
+In 1979 Curky died in prison then “Rico” took over the organization.